-If you want to live and breathe an API first paradigm, you have to cater for the journey experience not only for the receiving end.
-Referring to users who benefit from well integrated products and services in many ways.
+If you want to live and breathe an API first paradigm, you have to cater to the end-to-end experience of your clients.

 In my humble view, for all these reasons, there is no way around a Developer Portal.
 Which is more than the API endpoints - it includes documentation, maybe videos, very likely pictures (because people are visual!).